civilKaos82/ruby-drill-the-self-keyword-challenge/README.md

 ```
 *Figure 4*.
 Defining a class method within the body of the class definition.

 What does this have to do with the keyword `self`?
-To set up for that discussion, let's do a little refactoring.
+To set up for that discussion, we're going to do a little refactoring.
 When we define a class method, we typically do so within the body of the class definition; this keeps our code well organized.
-Let's refactor our `Dog` class, so that the class method `.create_multiple` is defined within the class definition (see Figure 4).
+Refactor our `Dog` class so that the class method `.create_multiple` is defined within the class definition (see Figure 4).
 Our tests for the `Dog` class should continue to pass.

 Now that we're defining our class method within the body of the class definition, we can discuss `self`.
 When Ruby encounters a class definition, the code in the class definition is executed, and while it's executed the `self` keyword will point to the `Class` object being defined.